KASTA SUMMER CONFERENCE

 Single Day Rate: $85.00

-Student Rate (High School and Collegiate): $30.00
+Student Rate (High School, Collegiate and First Year Teacher): $30.00 -

-• Two hours of graduate credit are available through Wichita State University.
+Two hours of graduate credit are available through Wichita State University.
 With questions, to enroll and/or submit payment, contact:

 Dr. Mark Laycock, Director of Orchestras